Venezuelans: Colonization

-On August 2, 1498 (516 years), Christopher Columbus, and the Spanish colonizers' ships, first landed on the American mainland in what is currently Venezuelan territory.
+On August 2, 1498, Christopher Columbus, and the Spanish colonizers' ships, first landed on the American mainland in what is currently Venezuelan territory.
 Colonization was rapid despite small local indigenous rebellions, and the Spaniards managed to conquer the territory.
-During this period, the most significant crossbreeding process took place.
-One that will later define the social profile of the country.
+During this period, the most significant crossbreeding process took place, which would later define the social profile of the country.

 With the passage of time, and the introduction of the African continent, a third race, the Africans, started to integrate into the population, creating heterogeneity in the faces of the society of the time.

 During colonial times (16th, 17th, and 18th centuries), "peninsular whites" began to settle Venezuela, coming directly from the Iberian Peninsula, primarily from the Basque region.
 These people tended to hold positions in the crown, and they represented 15% of the population.
-Another group of whites who were born in Venezuela were originally called "Creole", representing 20% of the population: they were mostly from the Canary Islands and they worked mainly in petty trade.
-The other two smaller groups were the original inhabitants (Indians) and Venezuelan-born blacks originally brought from Africa: they were about 5% of the population.
+Another group of Whites who were born in Venezuela were originally called "Creole", representing 20% of the population: they were mostly from the Canary Islands and they worked mainly in petty trade.
+The other two smaller groups were the original inhabitants (Native Americans) and Venezuelan-born Blacks originally brought from Africa: they were about 5% of the population.
 Soon the racial groups started to intermix and the "browns" were created.
 They are mixed descendants of Whites, Indians, Blacks, and other Browns.
 By the 18th century, they were the largest racial group in Venezuela, making up more than 60% of the population.

 This process is currently responsible for the majority of Venezuelans who are of mixed race.
 This number, however, would continue to decrease after the economic boom in the mid 20th century.

 Current ethnic groups

 The country has a diverse population that reflects its rich history and the people that have lived here since antiquity to the present.
 The historic amalgam of different principal groups form the basis of the current demographics of Venezuela: the European immigrants, the Amerindian peoples, African, and other recent immigrants.

 Many of the indigenous peoples were absorbed by the mixed population, but the remaining 500,000 currently represent more than 85 different cultures.

-European immigrants were mainly Spanish colonists, but another large and growing number are descendants of Europeans (Portuguese, Italians, Germans and Americans) who migrated to the region in mid-twentieth century during the oil growth in the country.
-Small numbers are descendants of French, English and Polish, as they emigrated during World War II and the Cold War.
+European immigrants were mainly of Spanish origin, but another large and growing number are descendants of Europeans (Portuguese, Italians, Germans) who migrated to the region in mid-twentieth century during the oil growth in the country.
+Small numbers are descendants of French, English, American and Polish people, as they emigrated during World War II, the oil boom period and the Cold War years.

 Black Africans were brought as slaves, mostly coastal lowlands, beginning early in the sixteenth century and continuing into the nineteenth century.
-Other immigrant populations are Asian and Middle East, particularly Lebanon, Syria and the Arab world, some Jews from southern Spain, Israel and Central European nations, Dominicans, Trinidadians and Tobagonians, Haitians, Cubans, Peruvians, Argentines, Uruguayans, Chileans, Ecuadorians, Guyaneses and Colombians, this being the greatest social impact due to a large number of displaced individuals who entered the Venezuelan territory during the armed conflict in that country; which generated a high supply of labor, personnel and domestic economy informal.
+Other immigrant populations are Asian and Middle Eastern, particularly from Lebanon, Syria and other parts of the Arab world; some Jews from southern Spain, Israel and Central European nations; Dominicans; Trinidadians and Tobagonians; Haitians; Cubans; Peruvians; Argentines; Uruguayans; Chileans; Ecuadorians; Guyaneses; and Colombians, this being the greatest social impact due to a large number of displaced individuals who entered the Venezuelan territory during the armed conflict in that country.